pcaulfie/pands-project/README.md

 * These findings could form the basis of some hypotheses which I will test later, including Analysis of Variance (ANOVA).

 #### Hypotheses Testing - One Way Anova
 So far we have learned that the species setosa appears to be very different to the other two species.
+Also Rajesh (2018) concluded that species has predictive power for sepal length.

 I needed to test this hypotheses.
 I used one-way analysis of variance (ANOVA) to determine whether there is any statistically significant differences between the species.
 I adapted the solution from [(Moreno, 2019)](https://www.kaggle.com/morenoh149/iris-anova-table-python):
 * Import the pandas library as pd,
 * Import the statsmodels library as sm,